ratsimisampy/e-shop-Pixeloo/README.md

 It contains basic features :
 - session authentification
-- users administration , with administrator, authetified and non authentified user.
+- users administration , with administrator, authentified and non authentified user.
 - both owner and consumer's workflow
 - mailer
 - a basic search form
+- item by category

 ### Advanced features